Henry Fajemirokun: Early life

-Henry was born in Ile Oluji, Ondo State to the family of Daniel Famakinwa Fajemirokun and Felicia Adebumi Fajemirokun (née Akinsuroju) (b.1891), daughter of High Chief Odofin Oganbule Akinsuroju and Madam Adesemi Akinsuroju, and granddaughter of Omoba Adebamigbei (whose father was the Jegun of Ile Oluji).
+Fajemirokun was born in Ile Oluji, Ondo State to the family of Daniel Famakinwa Fajemirokun and Felicia Adebumi Fajemirokun (née Akinsuroju) (b.1891), daughter of High Chief Odofin Oganbule Akinsuroju and Madam Adesemi Akinsuroju, and granddaughter of Omoba Adebamigbei (whose father was the Jegun of Ile Oluji).

-He was educated at St.Peter's School, Ile-Oluji and then at St Luke's School, Oke-igbo for his primary education.
+Fajemirokun was educated at St.Peter's School, Ile-Oluji and then at St Luke's School, Oke-igbo for his primary education.
 For his secondary education, he educated at CMS Grammar School, Lagos and then at Ondo Boys High School (1942–1944).
 After Ondo Boys school, he joined the Royal West African Frontier Force at the age of 18 and served in India during World War II.
 After the war, he joined the Post and Telegraph Department as a clerk and studied privately for his Cambridge School Certificate.

 Career

 After serving during World War II, he began his career at the Post and Telegraph Department.
 He was a member of the workers' union in the department and rose to become President of the department's Ex-Servicemen's Union in 1948.
 In 1952, he became President of the Post and Telegraph's Clerical and Workers Allied Union.

-He started private business in 1955 from a loan he received from a maternal relative.
+Fajemirokun started private business in 1955 from a loan he received from a maternal relative.
 He entered the agricultural export sector, exporting cattle bones first then hides and skin, cocoa, rubber, coffee and shea nuts and imported primarily cement.
 He earned the trust of buyers who extended letters of credit to finance his business.
 He added other ventures into his business activities, in 1962, he started a maritime services firm.
 By 1960 he had become one of the largest importers of cement from Egypt and Poland.
 He received funding for this particular venture from a credit facility that had been provided to him by a British bank in London.